sciapp/gr/lib/grm/grplot/README.md

 ## Editor

 The editor can be disabled by setting the environment variable `GRDISPLAY` to the value of `view`.
 If `GRDISPLAY` isn't set to `view`, the editor can be activated and deactivated via the interactive menubar.
 The editor allows to modify the displayed plot in parts.
+For that an element of the picture which attributes should be modified can be selected via double-clicked or by using the internal tree structure.
+There is also an even more advanced editor which can be enabled in the menu as well, which allows way more attribute changes.
+While using the editor some features of the view mode are disabled.

 ## Advanced information for each plot type